-Everyone is talking about digital jobs and working in the tech industry, especially now that the world has become more digital than ever.
-According to a McKinsey & Co research, the pandemic “has accelerated digital transformation by 7 years.”
-Yes, technology and remote work is here to stay and, as opposed to what people may think, tech is not destroying jobs but creating them.
+Everyone is talking about digital jobs and working in the tech industry, especially now that the world has become more digital than ever before.
+According to a McKinsey & Co research, the pandemic has accelerated digital transformation by 7 years: technology and remote work are here to stay and, as opposed to what people may think, tech is not destroying jobs–it’s creating them.

-Making a career change is an option for people who are stuck at their jobs, feel like their field of study is not truly relevant anymore or have suffered the employment consequences of the pandemic.
-So, after looking at yourself in the mirror and saying: “now is the time to make a change”, what comes next?
+Career changes are an option for people who are stuck at their jobs, feel like their field of study is not truly relevant anymore, or suffer the consequences of the pandemic.
+So, after looking at yourself in the mirror and saying: “now is the time to make a change,” what comes next?
 When thinking about a move into the world of technology, people usually ask themselves what are the most demanding jobs in tech right now and which path is good for them.

 Well, let us give you an overview of what profiles are out there and let’s see if any of them fit with your profile and interests.
 Keep in mind that each company may have a different approach in their job descriptions, but this will give you an idea of what to expect when looking for jobs in tech.

 At Ironhack, we focus our efforts on four rapidly expanding areas of tech: web development, UX/UI design, data analytics, and cybersecurity.
 Here’s a quick breakdown of what each entails:

 Web development takes on everything to do with the technical aspects of creating a website or application, with developers writing the code and solving any issues related to the structure of the page.

 UX/UI design is one of the most creative fields of tech and permits designers to use both their technical and creative skills to optimize the user experience.

 Data analytics takes the vast amount of data collected from users and cleans, processes, and dissects it to make better business decisions.

 Cybersecurity seeks to protect both users and companies in everything they do online, from transactions to data.